Pregnancy Signs and Possible Complications

 Around 6-8 weeks after conception, you may find yourself making a few extra trips to the bathroom.

-Other Explanations: Urinary tract infection, diabetes, increasing liquid intake, or taking excessive diuretics.
+Other Explanations: Urinary tract infection, diabetes, increasing liquid intake, or consuming excessive diuretics.

 Darkening of Areolas